-How to Stop Identifying With Your Thoughts
+How to Stop Identifying With Your Thoughts: 10 Proven Strategies to End Cognitive Fusion for Good

 You’re lying awake at 2 AM, replaying that embarrassing moment from earlier.
 The thought loop plays endlessly: “I’m such an idiot.”
 Before you know it, that single thought has become your entire identity.